Planting Guide - Poppy Seeds

 Quite possibly the most popular wildflower in America, poppies deserve a rightful place in every garden, wildflower meadow and pasture.
 Offered in a delightfully surprising range of colors and growth habits, poppies grace their locations with great charisma.
 Even their name is suitably evocative!

 Growing Poppies in Your Garden

-The true poppies are Papaver, of which we carry 15+ varieties, including annuals, biennials and perennials, such as the opium poppy Papaver somniferum; the common poppy, Papaver rhoeas, and the large flowered herbaceous P. oriental, the Oriental poppy.
+The true poppies are Papaver, of which we carry 15+ varieties, including annuals, biennials and perennials, such as the poppy Papaver somniferum; the common poppy, Papaver rhoeas, and the large flowered herbaceous P. oriental, the Oriental poppy.
 But there is also the Eschscholzia californica family and we carry 12 of those varieties.
 Poppy blooms may be single, double or semi double boasting amazing texture and size.
 Their flower colors range from vibrant to subdued – from deepest crimson, bright orange and yellow to soft pink, dusty peach, rose, lilac, and cream.
 Soft smooth petals or textured crepe paper ruffles all combine to create a flower that will match or blend any garden’s theme.

 When & How to Plant Poppy Seeds